Outside support during the Warsaw Uprising

 The Warsaw Uprising, in 1944, ended in the capitulation of the city and its near total destruction by the German forces.
 According to many historians, a major cause of this was the almost complete lack of outside support and the late arrival of the support which did arrive.
 The only support operation which ran continuously for the duration of the Uprising were night supply drops by long-range planes of the Royal Air Force (RAF), other Commonwealth air forces, and especially units of the Polish Air Force (PAF), which had to use distant airfields in Italy (Brindisi and others) and so had very limited effect.

 The Soviets made clear their view on the situation in Warsaw to United States Ambassador, W. Averell Harriman.
 On 15 August 1944, Harriman received a note from Soviet Deputy Foreign Minister Andrey Vyshinsky.
 In this note, Vyshinsky was instructed by Foreign Minister Vyacheslav Molotov to inform Harriman that the Soviet Government "could not go along" with US plans to airdrop arms to resistance groups in Warsaw and that the "action in Warsaw into which the Warsaw populations had been drawn was a purely adventuristic affair and the Soviet Government could not lend its hand to it."
 Vyshinsky's note concluded that Stalin had pointed out to Churchill on 5 August that one could not imagine how a few Polish detachments of the so-called National Army possessing neither tanks, artillery, or aviation could "take" Warsaw when the Nazis had four tank divisions at their disposal for the defense of the city.

-A major reason that has also emerged was Stalin had sought to colonize Poland and forming a communist state that worked as a Soviet satellite, and a successful uprising by the Polish Home Army could threaten Stalin's plan, thus chose not supporting the uprising served Stalin's hegemonic ambitions.
-If judging out Stalin's political intentions, there could be alternate logistic reasons why the Soviet forces could not provide aid to Warsaw.
-One alternate explanation which has been given for the lack of early support is that the uprising began too early and the nearby Soviet forces could not fight their road to the city to support.
+A major reason that has also emerged was Stalin had sought to colonize Poland and forming a communist state that worked as a Soviet satellite, and a successful uprising by the Polish Home Army could threaten Stalin's plan.
+Thus choosing to not support the uprising served Stalin's hegemonic ambitions.
+If judging Stalin's political intentions, there could be alternate logistic reasons why the Soviet forces could not provide aid to Warsaw.
+One alternate explanation which has been given for the lack of early support is that the uprising began too early and the nearby Soviet forces could not fight to the city to support the uprising.
 Before and at the time of uprising, the German army started a massive Panzer force counterattack near Warsaw.